kaviara-14/Deploy-Application-into-AWS-EKS-Using-Fargate/README.md

 # Deploying a 2048 Game on AWS EKS Fargate with Load Balancing

-This project provides a detailed walkthrough for deploying a Kubernetes application into AWS Elastic Kubernetes Service (EKS) using Fargate.
+This project provides a detailed walkthrough for how to deploy the classic 2048 game on AWS EKS using AWS Fargate for a serverless experience.
 It also covers configuring the AWS Load Balancer Controller (ALB Controller) to manage load balancers for your Kubernetes services.

 ![image](https://github.com/user-attachments/assets/fd35a0ba-3246-441b-8e52-48330327fa90)